LinkedIn’s New UI and Your Business Page

 Welcome to your new Company Pages admin center!
 This is an early preview of the new Updates publishing experience and full functionality will be available soon.
 You can continue to publish updates using the current admin experience here.

-Which to honest at this stage, is sound advice because the new UI for business pages is very buggy!
+Which to be honest at this stage, is sound advice because the new UI for business pages is very buggy!

 The Overview tab is where you can change your company details and your company background photo, which should be one of the first things you do since all old background photos are removed.
 The recommended size for your image is 1536 x 786 which is a pretty tight fit for a lot of companies’ existing creative.